What to Expect During Your Visit

 New patients visiting the Ophthalmic Genetics Clinic undergo a series of tests, which can include some or all of the following:

 Please note that individuals undergoing specialized testing, ophthalmic exam, and consultation should prepare for a long appointment.
-Appointments can last from 2 hours to 2 days.
+Initial testing may need to be split over multiple days.
 Please ask our administrative assistant to estimate your appointment length for you.

 All patients undergo a comprehensive dilated eye exam.
 The ophthalmic technician begins the evaluation with measurements for near and distance visual acuity, manifest refraction (which determines the need for glasses), color vision, and ocular pressure.
 The physician then performs an examination of the entire eye, with particular focus on the retina and macula.